 Water bottle

-Whether you choose to carry a camel pack or simply a traditional water bottle is completely up to you, but we would seriously advise against walking without any water.
+You can carry water in a camel pack or a traditional bottle, but we strongly advise against walking without any water.

 All of that walking can be a thirsty job, and it’s imperative to stay well hydrated along the way.
 For more advice, check out our guide on How to Stay Hydrated on the Camino de Santiago.